fish-shell/fish-shell/doc_src/cmds/complete.rst

     Causes the specified command to inherit completions from *WRAPPED_COMMAND* (see below for details).

 **-n** or **--condition** *CONDITION*
     This completion should only be used if the *CONDITION* (a shell command) returns 0.
 This makes it possible to specify completions that should only be used in some cases.
-If multiple conditions are specified, fish will try them in the order they are specified until one fails or all succeeded.
+If multiple conditions are specified, ghoti will try them in the order they are specified until one fails or all succeeded.

 **-C** or **--do-complete** *STRING*
     Makes ``complete`` try to find all possible completions for the specified string.
 If there is no *STRING*, the current commandline is used instead.